fellipeborges/properties-stringifier/README.md

 You will see this:
 ![With Properties Stringifier](img/with-properties-stringifier.png?raw=true "With Properties Stringifier")

+## Installation
+Package Manager

+`
+Install-Package PropertiesStringifier
+`

+.NET CLI

+`
+dotnet add package PropertiesStringifier
+`

 ## Usage
-Add the using:
+First of all, add the using:
 ```csharp
 using PropertiesStringifier;
 ```

+Then you have two ways to implement it.

-Overrides the "ToString()" method of your model class:
+#### 1 - Overrides the "ToString()"
 ```csharp
 public class Actress
 {